Samoa: Culture

-The fa'a Samoa, or traditional Samoan way, remains a strong force in Samoan life and politics.
+Faʻa Sāmoa, or the traditional Samoan way, remains a strong force in Samoan life and politics.
 As one of the oldest Polynesian cultures, the fa'a Samoa developed over a period of 3,000 years, withstanding centuries of European influence to maintain its historical customs, social and political systems, and language.
 Cultural customs such as the Samoa 'ava ceremony are significant and solemn rituals at important occasions including the bestowal of matai chiefly titles.
 Items of great cultural value include the finely woven 'ie toga.

 Samoan mythology includes many gods with creation stories and figures of legend such as Tagaloa and the goddess of war Nafanua, the daughter of Saveasi'uleo, ruler of the spirit realm Pulotu.
 Other legends include the well known story of Sina and the Eel which explains the origins of the first coconut tree.

 Some Samoans are spiritual and religious, and have subtly adapted the dominant religion of Christianity to 'fit in' with fa'a Samoa and vice versa.
 Ancient beliefs continue to co-exist side by side with Christianity, particularly in regard to the traditional customs and rituals of fa'a Samoa.
 The Samoan culture is centred on the principle of vāfealoa'i, the relationships between people.
 These relationships are based on respect, or fa'aaloalo.
 When Christianity was introduced in Samoa, most Samoan people converted.
 Currently 98% of the population identify themselves as Christian.

 Some Samoans live a communal way of life, participating in activities collectively.
 Examples of this are the traditional Samoan fale (houses) which are open with no walls, using blinds made of coconut palm fronds during the night or bad weather.

 The Samoan siva dance has unique gentle movements of the body in time to music and tells a story, although the Samoan male dances can be more snappy.
 The sasa is also a traditional dance where rows of dancers perform rapid synchronised movements in time to the rhythm of wooden drums (pate) or rolled mats.
 Another dance performed by males is called the fa'ataupati or the slap dance, creating rhythmic sounds by slapping different parts of the body.
 This is believed to have been derived from slapping insects on the body.

 The form and construction of traditional architecture of Samoa was a specialised skill by Tufuga fai fale that was also linked to other cultural artforms.

+Media

 Tattooing

-As with other Polynesian cultures (Hawaiian, Tahitian and Māori) with significant and unique tattoos, Samoans have two gender specific and culturally significant tattoos.
+As with other Polynesian cultures (Hawaiian, Tahitian and Māori) with significant and unique tattoos, Samoans have two gender-specific and culturally significant tattoos.
 For males, it is called the Pe'a and consists of intricate and geometrical patterns tattooed that cover areas from the knees up towards the ribs.
 A male who possesses such a tatau is called a soga'imiti.
 A Samoan girl or teine is given a malu, which covers the area from just below her knees to her upper thighs.